caohch-1/CS277-Introduction-to-Data-Science-and-FinTech/README.md

 # SSLT

-The code for project "Standing on the Shoulders of Long-Term: Short-Term Stock Prediction Based on Financial Report and Quotations" in CS277, STU.
+The code for project "Standing on the Shoulders of Long-Term: Short-Term Stock Prediction Based on Financial Report and Quotations" in CS277, ShanghaiTech.

 ## Introduction